Commonwealth nations to discuss slavery reparations, climate change

 REPARATIONS PUSH

-Also on the agenda is a push for Britain to pay reparations for transatlantic slavery, a long-standing issue that has recently been gaining momentum worldwide, particularly those part of the Caribbean Community (CARICOM) and more recently the African Union.
+Also on the agenda is a push for Britain to pay reparations or make other amends for transatlantic slavery, a long-standing demand that has recently gained momentum worldwide, particularly among the Caribbean Community (CARICOM) and the African Union.

-British Prime Minister Kier Starmer said on Monday the UK will not bring the issue of reparations for historical transatlantic slavery to the table at the summit, but is open to engage with leaders who want to discuss it.
+On Monday, Starmer said Britain would not bring the issue of reparations for slavery to the table at the summit and would not apologise, but was open to engage with leaders who want to discuss it.

-A CARICOM source familiar with the matter told Reuters CHOGM presents an “important opportunity” for dialogue on reparations and the region will be tabling the issue there.
+But a CARICOM source familiar with the matter told Reuters CHOGM presented an "important opportunity" for dialogue on reparations and the region, which groups countries such as Barbados and Jamaica, would be raising the issue there.

 © Reuters.
 Britain's Queen Camilla and King Charles attend an Ava Ceremony in the Church Hall, in Apia, Samoa October 24, 2024.
 Victoria Jones/Pool via REUTERS